gyulanemeth/bluefox.email/docs/integrations/zapier.md

 For Zapier related documents and support, please refer to the official Zapier documentation and support channels.
 This document focuses on the integration aspects specific to BlueFox Email.
 :::

-## A short overview of Zapier

-Zapier is a powerful automation platform that connects your favorite apps and services to automate repetitive tasks.
-With Zapier, you can create "Zaps" that consist of a trigger and one or more actions.
-When the trigger event occurs in one app, Zapier automatically performs the specified actions in other connected apps.
-This allows you to streamline workflows, save time, and reduce manual effort across various applications.

 ## Authentication

-To authenticate your BlueFox Email account in Zapier, you will need your BlueFox Email API key and project ID.
+To authenticate your BlueFox Email account in Zapier, you will need your BlueFox Email project API key and project ID.
 Follow these steps:

 1. In the Zaps setup, when prompted for account connection either for triggers or actions, click on "Accounts".